Non-Compete/Non-Competition Clause In Singapore

 Relevant Statistics And Cases On Non-Compete Issues

-Quantifiable data and statistics on non-compete clause enforcement in Singapore is limited.
-However, several notable cases demonstrate how the Courts approach such issues.
+While quantifiable data on the enforcement of non-compete clauses in Singapore is limited, several notable cases show how the Courts handle these issues.

-For example, in a 2012 case involving a dental surgery clinic and former employee, the High Court enforced a six-month non-compete clause, considering it reasonable.
+In a 2012 case involving a dental surgery clinic, the High Court upheld a six-month non-compete clause for a former employee, finding it reasonable based on the circumstances of the employment.

 Best Practices And Practical Tips